elmar8287/react-firebase-auth/README.md

 Give a ⭐️ if you like this project!

-License could be find [here](https://github.com/elmar8287/react-firebase-auth/blob/dev/LICENSE)
+The license could be find [here](https://github.com/elmar8287/react-firebase-auth/blob/dev/LICENSE)